CLOTAX

 All C-corporations pay a flat 21% tax rate on net business income.

-New 20% Deduction for Pass-Through Businesses
+20% Deduction for Pass-Through Businesses

 Section 199A of the Internal Revenue Code provides many owners of sole proprietorships, partnerships, S corporations, and some trusts and estates, a deduction of income from a qualified trade or business.
 The deduction has two components: